ayuba-dn/employee-tdd-svc/README.md

 * [Auth0](https://auth0.com/): Auth0 is integrated to demonstrate how authentication and authorization middelwares will fit into the codebase.
 A test auth0 account is used for this.
 * [Docker](https://docker.com/): The service is dockerized and pushed to docker hub for ease of installation accross different environments
 * [Tsoa](https://github.com/lukeautry/tsoa#readme): This has been used to automatically generate API documentation in line with the Swagger API specification
+* [Github_Actions](https://docs.github.com/en/actions/guides/about-continuous-integration): To automatically and continuosly push this service to production, a workflow has been created using git actions.